Kihumba/private-/D2/D2 Python/README.md

 * Python - Secure Web Development

->**Note:** This curriculum is still pending edits-- please contribute your expertise, experience and resources through a pull request if you see any additions or changes you would like to suggest!
+>**Note:** This curriculum is still reviews and possible edits. **Request:** Please contribute your expertise, experience and resources through a pull request if you see any additions or changes you would like to suggest!